depron0/problemsolving/README.md

 # Solving various coding problems / challenges

+## Codewars
-Codewars folder contains seperate files for each difficulty level
+- Seperate files for each difficulty level
+- 8 kyu is the easiest, lower numbers are harder

+## CSS challenge
-CSS challenge folder contains subfolders for each challenge
+- Sorted into subfolders for each challenge